 I love this gorgeous view with the water and Bonzai tree.
-Can you just imagine your heart rates dropping and your mind slowing down just by staring at this?! *click* Wake up guys!!
-Stay with me here… I still have a few more photos to show you yet… 😝
+Can you just imagine your heart rate dropping and your mind slowing down just by staring at this?! *click* Wake up guys!!
+Stay with me for a bit longer… I still have a few more photos to show you… 😝

 There’s just something about the sound and the sight of water that projects inner calmness, don’t you think?

-Before you literary doze off, walk across to the Dutch garden where evergreen hedges are waiting to greet you.
+Before you park yourself on a picnic blanket and doze off, let’s walk across to the Dutch garden where the evergreen hedges are waiting to greet you.
 They are perfectly trimmed to frame the seasonal blooms.
 I have to admit, I was expecting blooming tulips here.
 But perhaps we might’ve just missed the tulip season?

 The lavenders though are in full bloom right now.
 So until we get ourselves to France’s Provence region for the lavender fields, these will have to do! 🙂